 Residual flow release compliance continued to be of a high standard.
-No noncompliance events were recorded, although river freshes continued to cause sedimentation of sections of the fish pass requiring maintenance to restore both the requisite flow and the correct configuration of the substrate essential for fish passage.
-The installation of fixed wooden blocks throughout the fishpass reduced maintenance requirements and improved the functionality of the structure, although removal of accumulated substrate material following river floods remained an issue and some damage to the wooden blocks has required replacement with boulders in recent years.
+No noncompliance events were recorded, although river freshes continued to cause some sedimentation of sections of the fish pass requiring maintenance to restore both the requisite flow and the correct configuration of the substrate essential for fish passage but not to the same extent during the 2013-2014 period.
+The installation of fixed wooden blocks throughout the fishpass reduced maintenance requirements and improved the functionality of the structure, although removal of accumulated substrate material following river floods has remained an issue and some damage to the wooden blocks has required replacement with boulders in recent years.
 Facilitation of debris movement through the pass during flood flows (by construction of a notch in the fishpass wall) must ensure that no spillage of residual flow releases occur through the notch and no such spillage was noted during the period.
-However, minor spillage over the wall between the two sections of the fishpass required remedial work in the past and there remains an issue of remedial work required on this wall near the fishpass entrance.
+However, minor spillage over the wall between the two sections of the fishpass required remedial work in the past and there remains an issue of some remedial work required on this wall near the fishpass entrance.
 The existing system for residual flow compliance, particularly the provision of calibrated residual flow level records, will continue to require frequent monitoring, and also maintenance by the consent holder, recognising the significant impact that river freshes have on the fish pass and on rated downstream residual flows.

-Daily minimum powerhouse generation releases 950 L/sec during daylight hours were successfully maintained by the consent holder throughout the period.
-The automatic compensation valve at the powerhouse, which removed the need for spillages via the intake weir during power station outages, was required on four occasions one of which was coincident with a one week period of station maintenance shutdown during the period but no spillages over the intake weir (in excess of residual flow requirements) were necessary during the period.
+Daily minimum powerhouse generation releases 950 l/s during daylight hours were successfully maintained by the consent holder throughout the period.
+The automatic compensation valve at the powerhouse, which removed the need for spillages via the intake weir during power station outages, was required on three occasions and one spillage over the intake weir (in excess of residual flow requirements) was necessary during a brief period of station maintenance during the period.

 The spreading of daily power generation flows over longer daylight periods has benefits for water quality and ecology in the lower river, as well as providing recreational opportunities in reaches commonly used by the public near and within the city boundaries.

-Compliance with Lake Mangamahoe minimum lake levels was also achieved throughout the period, with few lake spillages following very wet weather.
+Compliance with Lake Mangamahoe minimum lake levels was also achieved throughout the period, with few lake spillages following very wet weather in autumn 2014.